[HL-28] How to Test Code in Jenkins with GitHub Pull Requests

 If you want to persist configurations and plugins, you need to map a volume

-from host to container /var/jenkins_home
+from host to container /var/jenkins_home.

 You will see a password in console and copy it in somewhere for next step.